Syberia: The World Before

 In some aspects, Syberia: The World Before was a departure from the franchise’s previous installments, but in others, it was a return to form.
 The puzzles were not as odd or out of the box as those in other games, but they did seem more natural in the context of the plot.
 Similarly, the previous entries featured more fanciful and fantastical features, however this game is far more realistic.
 Although, given Syberia 3’s ridiculously bold directions, I’d absolutely view this as a significant win.
 Syberia: The World Before isn’t flawless, but it’s the right conclusion to the Kate Walker narrative in my opinion.

-It’s mostly a point-and-click adventure with a few easy puzzles tossed in for good measure.
-The game’s fixed camera angles may be annoying, and there’s no way to bypass conversation or cutscenes.
+With just a few minor lighting and framerate concerns, this is an amazingly stunning game. | It’s mostly a point-and-click adventure with a few easy puzzles tossed in for good measure.
+The game’s fixed camera angles may be annoying, and there’s no way to bypass conversation or cutscenes. |

-Syberia: The World Before is a break from the rest of the series, concentrating more on the story than on puzzles and exploration.
-That said, it’s a lovely conclusion to the Kate Walker tale.
+With outstanding voice performances and a fascinating soundtrack, the sound design is amazing. | Syberia: The World Before is a break from the rest of the series, concentrating more on the story than on puzzles and exploration.
+That said, it’s a lovely conclusion to the Kate Walker tale. |

-Final Score: 7.5
+Final Score: 7.5 |

 On PC, PS4, and Xbox One, Syberia: The World Before is now available.

-On a PC with an i7-9700k, RTX 2070, and 16GB of RAM, the review was conducted.
+On a PC with an i7-9700k, RTX 2070, and 16GB of RAM, the game was conducted.

 The publisher donated a copy of Syberia: The World Before.